ptoche/piketty/lectures/Chapter 01/index.md

 ### The First Fundamental Law of Capitalism

-- Piketty's 'first fundamental law of capitalism' links the three most important concepts for understanding the capitalist system; the capital/income ratio, the rate of return on capital, and the share of capital in income:
+- Piketty's 'first fundamental law of capitalism' links the three most important concepts for understanding the capitalist system &mdash; the capital/income ratio, the rate of return on capital, and the share of capital in income:
 $$
 \alpha = r \times \beta
 $$
 where $\alpha$ is the share of income from capital in national income and $r$ the rate of return on capital.
-- For example, if $\beta = 600%$ and $r = 5%$, then $\alpha = r \times \beta = 30%$.
+- **The 'first law' is an accounting identity**.
-- If national wealth represents the equivalent of 6 years of national income and if the rate of return on capital is 5% per year, then the capital income share *must be* 30%.
+- For example, if $\beta = 600%$ and $r = 5%$, then $\alpha = r \times \beta = .05 \times 6 = 30%$.
-- The formula is a pure accounting identity.
+- If national wealth is 600% of national income and the rate of return on capital 5% per year, then the capital income share *must be* 30%.

 ---

 ### The First Fundamental Law of Capitalism

 - In 2010 in wealthy countries capital income was about 30% of national income.
 With a capital/income ratio of about 600%, the rate of return on capital must have been around 5%.
-- A per capita national income of 30,000 euros per year breaks down as 21,000 euros per year income from labor (70%) and 9,000 euros income from capital (30%).
+- Per capita national income is 30,000 euros per year, with 21,000 euros per year income from labor (70%) and 9,000 euros income from capital (30%).
 - Each citizen owns an average of 180,000 euros of capital, and the 9,000 euros of income from capital thus corresponds to an average annual return on capital of 5%.

 ---